joeylitalien/drmlt-mitsuba/README.md

 -----------

 We modified and added the following integrators:
- - `src/integrator/pssmlt`: This is a modified version of the original Primary Sample Space Metropolis Light Transport (PSSMLT) algorithm.
+ - `src/integrator/pssmlt`: This is a modified version of the original PSSMLT algorithm.
- - `src/integrator/drmlt`: This is the core of our Delayed Rejection Metropolis Light Transport (DRMLT) algorithm.
+ - `src/integrator/drmlt`: This is the core of our DRMLT algorithm.

-You can select between them by using the `-D integrator=[pssmlt,drmlt]` CLI parameter.
+You can select between them by using the `-D integrator=[pssmlt,drmlt]` command-line parameter.

 ### `pssmlt`
 | Parameter | Description | Requirement |